 This gave a total of 32 symbols available which is not enough to encode the alphabet and numbers together so there were a number of control codes available.
 There were two special control codes to switch between letter and figure modes.
 Therefore depending on the last control code sent, the signal x····· could either be E or 3.

 In 1918, Gilbert Vernam in America, invented a way of encoding teleprinter information by adding a random string of letters to the text using modulo-2 (the same as XOR).
 This meant that adding the same set of letters a second time would return the cipher string back to it's original format.

 To add two characters in modulo-2, take each of the 5 impulses for that character and use the following rules: If the symbols are the same, return ., if they are different, return x

 Vernam proposed having pre-prepared random strings of characters available each of which would be used up one at a time and discarded as your message was encoded.
 Your receiving party would have the same set of characters available as well and when added to the enciphered message would give the original plain text message.
 Used correctly in this way (a one-time pad system) would make the message unbreakable.

 Lorenz decided to use the Vernam method to encode their teleprinter signals, but especially in a war situation, there was a difficult problem that to ensure each end of the link had the same set of random encoded tapes available would have been practically impossible so they decided to create a machine which would generate a random sequence of characters and add that to the message being sent.
-As long as the receiving end had a similar machine and could set the same start point, the same set of generated characters woudld be added to the message, revealing the message
+As long as the receiving end had a similar machine and could set the same start point, the same set of generated characters would be added to the ciphertext, revealing the original message

 Each obscuring character would be generated by a set of five rotating wheels which either add a · or X for each of the 5 impulses.
 Each letter of the plaintext entered would move the five wheels on one setting changing the next obscuring character.